 You can also ask the sales rep to showcase how different businesses have tackled problems similar to yours using their helpdesk system.
 If you’re satisfied with what you see and hear, it’s time to proceed to the next step.

-Although most SaaS products are priced at a per month basis, it never hurts to ask for a discount.
+Although most SaaS products are priced per month basis, it never hurts to ask for a discount.
 Sometimes businesses will be able to throw in free agent seats or give you credit further down the line in exchange for a testimonial on a review site.
 Once you’ve negotiated, the only thing to do is to pay, and get started.

 Try LiveAgent Today

 LiveAgent is the #1 rated and most reviewed helpdesk software for small and medium sized businesses.Free Trial

 Helpdesk is a tool supporting the organization of communication with clients.
 Thanks to this, your company can respond to customer needs faster and more effectively.
 This allows us to guarantee the customer the best possible experience.

 Helpdesk is online help.
 Here, the client receives an answer via the Internet from the agent. however, it is possible for the helpdesk to work over the phone as well.
 The best possible solution is to use software that combines these functions and allows customers to communicate in a variety of ways.

 At LiveAgent, you have the option of having a helpdesk in your customer service.
 This option allows you to improve customer service, so that customers can receive help quickly and efficiently.

 A helpdesk focuses on fixing issues that customers have with certain products or services.
 A service desk fixes issues and helps with information requests (such as, how do I do X?) and service requests (requests for new services.)

 An IT helpdesk is a department inside an organization that is responsible for answering the technical questions of its users.
 The questions and their answers are usually received by social media, e-mail, phone, website contact forms, or live chat.